 Recovery and Release

 Each bird recovers at their own pace, much like an injured human athlete.
-Once the bird is “released from medical care,” then the bird is put in a flight pen with others of the same species.
+Once the bird is moved from intensive care, then the bird is put in a flight pen with others of the same species.
 In the flight pen, the bird is able to exercise muscles into shape.
 Time in the flight pen also will tell us if their vision is good.

 We can observe the birds from outside the flight pen.
 We look for effortless flight, with several laps around the pen without heavy breathing.
 With the return of good muscle-tone, effortless flight, and a healthy appetite, the bird is ready for release.